MalihehIzadi/ml4se/index.md

 to source code
 to solve software engineering tasks including code completion, type completion, and code summarization.
-Each group will fine-tune, perform few-shot learning, or prompt engineering to improve a pre-trained code model for the specific task at hand.
+Each group will fine-tune, perform few-shot learning or prompt engineering to improve a pre-trained code model for the specific task at hand.
 Then, you will evaluate the model outputs on a test set.